 OK.
 Enough of that.
 Once you find the coordinated kit or individual bib shorts or cycling jersey you like the looks of and get over their list prices, I found there are three things that matter most in choosing between them.

 Cut – I list cut next for a simple reason.
 If a piece of kit isn’t cut for your body, it’s not going to fit or be as good a performer or as comfortable as it could be for you the way it might for someone else.

 Simply stated, most cycling kit will run standard or slim.
-A small percent of kit will fit well on either body type.
+Some kit will fit well on either body type.